Vegetables · Stalks & StemsFoeniculum vulgare

 Health Benefits

-• Contains anethole, the compound responsible for its anise flavor, which has demonstrated anti-inflammatory and antimicrobial properties in studies
+• Contains anethole, the primary aromatic compound responsible for fennel's anise flavor, which has demonstrated anti-inflammatory, antioxidant, and antimicrobial effects in clinical studies.

 When should I plant Fennel?